 Our thoughts

 Having a trademark is what differentiates your business from others.
 It is especially important for industries where there are numerous substitutes available.
-Every business should regardless try to register for a trademark, it is your intellectual property in which you should uphold.
+Every business should regardless try to register for a trademark, it is your intellectual property to uphold.

 FAQs